Li-HsuanChien/budget_manage_system/README.md

 ## Overview

-This is a budget management system built with Node.js that allows users to set budgets, add or alter expenses for different company departments, and calculate the remaining budget and total expenses.
-The system also supports changing the money value icon based on the currency (Dollar, Pound, Euro, Rupee).
+This is a budget management system built with Node.js that allows users to add items to shopping cart, and calculate total expenses.
+The system also supports changing the money value icon based on the location (Dollar, Pound, Euro, Rupee).

 ## Getting Started